nerve-bio/NERVE/README.md

 Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation.

 </p>
-See next section for setting examples.
+See last section for setting examples.

 ### Showing output and results
-This an output example, showing the percentage of analysis completion:
+This is an output example, showing the percentage of analysis completion:
 ```
  ./NERVE.sh -p1 test.fasta -g n
 wrote config file /root/.config/epitopepredict/default.conf